nglgzz/dots/README.md

 # Dots

-Here you can find most configuration files for my Arch environment.
+Here you can find most configuration files for my Ubuntu environment.

 ## Project Structure

-- [Arch](./arch/README.md) – Scripts to install this setup from scratch (also contains a list of dependencies needed for this setup).

 - [Ubuntu](./ubuntu/README.md) – Autoinstall configuration and scripts to
   install the ubuntu setup.